jackaponte/service_links/README.txt

 * del.icio.us - Bookmark this post on del.icio.us
 * Digg - Submit this post on digg.com
 * Reddit - Submit this post on reddit.com
+* ma.gnolia.com - Bookmark this post on ma.gnolia.com
+* Newsvine - Submit this post on Newsvine
+* Furl - Submit this post on Furl
+* Google - Bookmark this post on Google
+* Yahoo - Bookmark this post on Yahoo
 * Technorati - Search Technorati for links to this post
+* IceRocket - Search IceRocket for links to this post
+* PubSub - Search PubSub for links to this post

-The site owner can deside to show the links as text, image or both.
+The site owner can deside:
+- To show the links as text, image or both.
-What node types to display links for and if the they should show on the front page or not.
+- What node types to display links for.
+- If the links should be displays in teaser view or full page view or both.
+- If the links should be added after the body text or in the links section.

 Installation and configuration: